springernature/frontend-playbook/accessibility/tools.md

 ## Other accessibility tools

+None of these tools on their own will catch every error.
+Even by combining all of them, it's still possible to produce an inaccessible webpage.
+Terrill Thompson [compared several of the most popular tools](http://terrillthompson.com/blog/730) which should give you some idea of the scale of the problem.
+The Government Digital Service also [conducted their own tool audit](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/).

+You MUST NOT rely on these accessibility tools as your sole safeguard for accessibility testing.

 ### Accessibility testing tools in the browser

 - Squizlabs also have an [HMTML_Codesniffer bookmarklet](https://squizlabs.github.io/HTML_CodeSniffer/) for quick tests.